-This article is Part 2 of a web version of our eBook Stairs: Taking Sizes.
+This article is Part 2 of our guide Stairs: Taking Sizes.

 It focuses on the importance of the on site measurements, and how to do that accurately and easily.

 Here’s a link to Part 1: How to Measure Stairs

 Here is a very basic checklist of on site dimensions:

 - Maximum base floor length and width

 If you’re making a stair in a recently built stairwell, taking the sizes may well be very simple.
 But even for a simple project I suggest strongly that you verify these basic points:

 - Are the angles of the walls at 90°?